joeltello/node-job-queue/README.md

 #### It also requires a Mongo database to store the job documents.

+### Configuration

-*** To change the configuration to use your own Redis and Mongo servers ADD a settings file `config.json` in the root folder.
+To change the configuration to use your own Redis and Mongo servers ADD a settings file `config.json` in the root folder.

 development | production => process.env.NODE_ENV (`private/lib/config.coffee`)